Features and Eligibility

 2) Student Applications

-Once the slate of faculty projects is established, students may apply for fellowships on up to three different projects (using this form).
+Once the slate of faculty projects is established, students may apply for fellowships on up to three different projects.
 Placements will be limited to one project per student.
 Students will be asked to express their previous research experiences, course preparation, and the reason for their interest in particular projects.
 Students are encouraged to speak directly with the faculty leaders of proposed projects they are interested in before applying.

 For more information about applying for a fellowship, visit the Apply for a Fellowship page.